noonz/android_global_news_app/README.md

 ### Possible saved articles page
 Bookmark articles from anywhere to store in database for offline viewing.
-TODO: viewpager2 for favourites list
+TODO: viewpager2 for favourites list , fix the selected bottom navigation bar

 ## Credits: Dave, Zhihong, Rasheen